If your investments fall in value, you could lose money. Tax allowances and the benefits of tax-efficient accounts could

-Whether you're saving for university fees, driving lessons or a house deposit, a Stocks and Shares Junior ISA is a great way to save or invest in your child’s future.
-Parents, grandparents, family and friends can contribute to give a child the best start on their journey into adulthood.
+Whether saving for your child’s university fees, driving lessons or a deposit for their first house, a Stocks and Shares Junior ISA is a great way to save or invest in your child’s future.
+Parents, grandparents, family and friends can contribute towards giving your child the best start on their journey into adulthood.
 Just £1.67 a day, from birth, could allow you to build your child a nest egg of £18k by their 18th birthday, so the sooner you start, the better.

 What is a Junior ISA?